kalabakas1/MPE/Documentation/Controllable API.md

 That way the user can get an idea of the total structure of the object and see if they need to get access to more fields.

 ## Whats missing
-Implement a DelegatingHandler to plugin into the pipeline and log API calls

 Handle personal sensitive issues in the HTTP request log on the server?